-Brevard County shall maintain regulations to address premature unpermitted land clearing and revegetation, including the following minimum criteria.
+Brevard County shall maintain regulations to address premature land clearing and revegetation, including the following minimum criteria.

-- A. Require permitting prior to land clearing unless exempt by ordinance. - B. Require phased clearing in conjunction with phased construction. - C. Require permits for the removal of trees or vegetation in conjunction with land surveying unless exempt by ordinance.

-- D. Require areas cleared of vegetation to be revegetated with biologically appropriate vegetation, to prevent wind or water erosion and adverse impacts to other natural resources including wildlife habitat, within ninety (90) days of initial land clearing activity where no approved landscape plan exists, or no active development order has been issued.
-Native vegetation should be utilized to the maximum extent possible.
-Require monitoring and maintenance of revegetated areas to ensure successful establishment of plantings. - E. Require tree and canopy preservation, including root protection standards.
+- A. Require permitting prior to land clearing unless exempt by ordinance. - B. Require phased clearing in conjunction with phased construction. - C. Require permits for the removal of trees or vegetation in conjunction with land surveying unless exempt by ordinance. - D. Require areas cleared of vegetation to be revegetated with biologically appropriate vegetation, to prevent wind or water erosion, within ninety (90) days of initial land clearing activity where no approved landscape plan exists, or no active development order has been issued.
+Native vegetation should be utilized to the maximum extent possible. - E. Require tree and canopy preservation, including root protection standards.